Do’s and Don’ts of Design Registration

 A design’s registration certificate is valid for 10 years under the act.
 The certificate will be reissued for five more years if the owner applies for an extension and wants to extend beyond the standard 10-year period.

-Although 10 years are normally plenty to commercially exploit a concept, it wouldn’t hurt to prolong it by five years so you can keep the sole right to sell or license the design.
+Although 10 years is normally plenty to commercially exploit a concept, it wouldn’t hurt to prolong it by five years so you can keep the sole right to sell or license the design.

 One type of intangible asset is intellectual property.
 To evaluate an item, one must first determine its basic salvage value, which is its value as scrap or as the stuff it is made of.
 After that, we factor in economic factors like supply and demand to determine the product’s market worth.